 Here is a link to Declan Waugh's report which explains what fluorides in water are doing to health in Ireland.http://www.enviro.ie/Public%20Health%20Investigation%20of%20Epidemiological%20data%20on%20Disease%20and%20Mortality%20in%20Ireland%20related%20to%20Water%20Fluoridation_Waugh%20D_Febuary%202013%20Master.pdf.pdf

-In 1984, I graduated from the journalism course at the Rathmines College of Commerce in Dublin.
-This picture was taken by my fellow J student Pat Stacey and it was published in the yearbook produced when my class graduated.
-I look a lot different today, and I hope that I've learned a bit more about … Continue reading In The Pink
+I graduated from the journalism course at the Rathmines College of Commerce,Dublinin 1984.
+This picture was taken by my fellow J student Pat Stacey and it was published in the class yearbook when we graduated.
+I look a lot different today, but I hope that I've learned a bit more about writing news and features than … Continue reading In The Pink